You couldn't find the answer here?

 Do I have to oil or grease Monkey Locks - Locking Tuners clamping mechanisms?

-Open the clamping screw of your Monkey Locks - Locking Tuners and put the string through the hole and pull the string tight.
+Open the clamping screw of your Monkey Locks - Locking Tuners and insert the string through the hole and pull the string tight.
 Clamp the strings by locking the clamping screw again.
 Cut off the excess string.
 Now tune the guitar.

-Guitar Monkey Holz Buttons
+Guitar Monkey wood buttons

 Collapsible content